A View Into the Miami Heat’s Local TV Deal

 This was a privately-negotiated transaction.
 It would be impossible to fully comprehend the circumstances surrounding the execution of the extension.
 But a couple of facts are known:

-1. The extension was executed in 2008, after the Heat had just completed its worst season in team history.
-Which begs the following follow-up question: Why would Arison sign an extension to a contract four years prior to its expiration, at a time when his counter-party had such incredible leverage, with the Heat having produced the lowest local television viewership totals it had ever experienced under the contract?
+1. The extension was executed in 2008, after the Heat had just completed its worst season in team history and, in turn, produced the lowest local TV viewership totals it had ever experienced under the contract.
+Which begs the following follow-up question: Why would Arison sign an extension to a contract four years prior to its expiration, at a time when his counter-party had such incredible leverage, with the Heat having produced such awful viewership totals?

 2. At the time of the execution of the extension, the Heat were already well into their plan to rebuild for the summer of 2010.
 Which begs another follow-up question: If your general manager is putting all of his efforts into a massive rebuild strategy predicated on creating a title contender for the summer of 2010, wouldn’t you want to align your financial concerns with such a plan?